hvdraxx/react-star-wars-lib/README.md

 ### Deploy the app

-After building the app you may serve it with a statis server:
+After building the app you may serve it with a static server:
 ```
 serve -s build
 ```